hmcts/chart-ccd/README.md

 DNS will be automatically registered for most of the CCD pods, the ccd component will be prefixed to the regular url, The prefixes can be found here: https://github.com/hmcts/chart-ccd/blob/master/ccd/templates/ingress.yaml#L23

+Note: To access these URLs you need to run F5 - VPN and enable FoxyProxy in your browser

 An example url for accessing case management web would be:
 ```